korbinian90/CLEARSWI.jl/README.md

                         The echo times are required for multi-echo datasets specified in array or range syntax (eg. "[1.5,3.0]" or "3.5:3.5:14").
-  --qsm                 When activated uses RTS QSM for phase weighting --mag-combine MAG-COMBINE [MAG-COMBINE...]
+  --qsm                 When activated uses RTS QSM for phase
+                        weighting.
+  --mag-combine MAG-COMBINE [MAG-COMBINE...]
                         SNR | average | echo <n> | SE <te>.
 Magnitude combination algorithm. echo <n> selects a
                         specific echo; SE <te> simulates a single echo scan of the given echo time. (default:
-                        ["SNR"])
+                        Any["SNR"])
   --mag-sensitivity-correction MAG-SENSITIVITY-CORRECTION
                         <filename> | on | off.
 Use the CLEAR-SWI
                         sensitivity correction.
 Alternatively, a